dannsam/xenko-docs/manual/troubleshooting/lights-dont-cast-shadows.md

     Alternatively, disable shadows on the light entirely by clearing the **Shadows** checkbox.

-3. Repeat step 2 for as many other light entities as you need to create space in the shadow atlas.
+Repeat these steps for as many light entities as you need to create space in the shadow atlas.

 ## See also